-Sand lime bricks (also known as calcium silicate bricks) are made by mixing sand, fly ash, and lime.
+Sand lime bricks (calcium silicate bricks) are made by mixing sand, fly ash, and lime.
 Pigments may also be added for color.
 The mixture is then molded under pressure to form bricks.
 Sand lime bricks are not fired in kilns in the same manner as burnt clay bricks; instead, the materials bond together by a chemical reaction that occurs as the wet bricks dry under heat and pressure.
 Sand lime bricks offer advantages such as:

-- Their shape is uniform and presents a smoother finish that doesn’t require plastering.
+- Their uniform shape presents a smoother finish that doesn’t require plastering.

 - They offer excellent strength for load-bearing structures.

-- They are gray instead of the regular reddish color.
+- They are gray instead of the standard reddish color.
 Different pigments can be added for ornamental purposes.